Mango Basundi Recipe

 About Mango Basundi

-Mango Basundi is a fruity twist to the classic Basundi recipe (reduced milk dessert).
-It is made by adding ripe mango pulp to the reduced milk and flavored with cardamom and saffron.
+Mango Basundi is a fruity twist on the classic Basundi recipe (reduced-milk dessert).
+It is made by adding ripe mango pulp to reduced milk and flavoring it with cardamom and saffron.

-Serve this yummy dessert post meals, for festivals and special occasions, or enjoy it on vrat days (Hindu fasting) like Navratri, Shivratri, or Janamashtami.
+Serve this delicious dessert after meals on festivals and special occasions, or enjoy it on vrat days (Hindu fasting days) like Navratri, Shivratri, or Janmashtami.

 Ingredients